Sweetnow/librecframework/Readme.md

 ### utils

+The submodule is to contain utility for the library:

+- `convert.py`: convert one kind of objects to  another, like `[name, topk]->Metric` `path->save_model` `scipy.sparse->torch` and so on.
+- `gpu_selector.py`: select which GPU to use by the GPU memory requirement of model and the current usage.
+- `graph_generation.py`: generate adjacency matrix of both `p` and `q` from p-p adjacency matrix, q-q adjacency matrix and p-q adjacency matrix.
+- `training.py`: utility for training, like early-stopping.
+- `visshow.py`: a simple wrap for `Visdom`.

 ### logger.py

 The submodule is to easily record the hyperparameters setting, the environment setting (like optimizer) and all related values of each model into specific path.

-- `Logger`: the class to implement the function above
+- `Logger`: the class to implement the function above.

 ### loss.py